Thomas Edison Patents

 His patents can be grouped into roughly eight categories:

-Electric light & power
+Electric light & power: 425

-Phonographs and recorded sound
+Phonographs and recorded sound: 200

-Telegraphy and telephony
+Telegraphy and telephony: 185

-Mining and iron ore milling
+Mining and iron ore milling: 50

-His legendary West Orange, NJ Labs are the culmination of the inventive work started in his earlier labs in Newark, NJ and Menlo Park, NJ.
-At West Orange, Edison weds invention to entrepreneurial activities, demonstrating how invention has grown from its cottage industry roots to a full-scale commercial enterprise—destined to be an essential part of modern business.
-Here he perfects the embodiment of the R&D labs [and its important adjunct, the research project manager] in support of new product development.
+Thomas Edison's legendary labs in West Orange, New Jersey are the culmination of the inventive work started in his earlier labs in Newark, New Jersey and Menlo Park, New Jersey.
+At West Orange, Edison combined invention and entrepreneurial activities, demonstrating how invention had grown from its cottage industry roots to a full-scale commercial enterprise, destined to be an essential part of modern business.
+Here, he perfected the embodiment of the Research & Design labs in support of new product development.

-Download and Read Thomas Edison's Patents:
+Thomas Edison's Top 100 Patents: